eddort/logredact/README.md

 ## Configuration

-The logrus-secret-remover-hook takes an array of strings as first argument and `replacer` as the second argument.
+The logredact takes an array of strings as first argument and `replacer` as the second argument.
 These strings represent the secrets you want to remove from your log entries.
 You can add as many secrets as needed:

 ```go
 secrets := []string{"secret1", "secret2", "secret3"}